imyoumin/InteractiveUX_Styletransfer/README.md

 #  :art: Style Transfer exhibition image formation

-Forming images of exhibition works using OPENCV, ADAIN algorithms and PHOTOMOSAIC
+Forming images of exhibition works using OoenCV, Adain algorithms and Photomosaic

 https://youtu.be/a1uRbrQQPDQ